arozx/tampermonkey-scripts/README.md

-# tampermonkey-scripts
+# Tampermonkey-scripts
 #
 For the tampermonkey extention
-#
 Written in Javascript
 #
-Not created by me
+Not all scripts are created by me (credits are in the header of the script)